 Let’s start with the basics.

-Ovulation day is when an egg is released from the ovary and is available to be fertilised by a sperm.
-As sperm can survive inside of you for up to 5 days this creates a 6 day fertile window, which is the period a woman can get pregnant.
-However, the likelihood of becoming pregnant is dramatically increased if you have intercourse in the three days leading up to and including ovulation.
+Ovulation day is when an egg is released from the ovary and is ready to be fertilised by a sperm.
+An egg lives for up to 24 hours- As sperm can survive inside of you for up to 5 days, this creates a 6 day fertile window, which is the timeframe when a woman can get pregnant.
+However, the likelihood of conceiving is dramatically increased if you have intercourse in the three days leading up to and including ovulation.
 If a woman has sex on any of these three days, she has a 27-33% chance of becoming pregnant [REF: Wilcox, A.J. et al. NEJM (1995) 333:1517].

 Another popular question women ask about their cycles is, “When will I have my period?” or “When should I take a pregnancy test?”